John and the Hole plays out like a fairy tale in many moments, which is exactly what director Pascual Sisto intended.

 “I take more of the American view, even though I am European and I do understand the heritage of bunkers there,” Sisto said.
 “In movies like Take Shelter, bunkers are made primarily as a form of protection, against something like a big storm, like they say in the movie.
 You could say in one way that John was trying to keep them in a safe place.”

-He added: “Even though it can be seen as a very macabre, dark action to put your family there, in an innocent, naive way, it can also feel like it’s a safe place, a safe haven.
+He adds: “Even though it can be seen as a very macabre, dark action to put your family there, in an innocent, naive way, it can also feel like it’s a safe place, a safe haven.
 So it had a duality that we really liked.”